-So I recently calculated how much of my salary I was spending on food... have you done this?
+Recently I calculated how much of my salary I was spending on food... have you done this?
 Well you shouldn't because it's absolutely ridiculous!
 Ok, not as ridiculous as rent, but still!
 I am a believer in the fact that eating good food should be a democratic pleasure and not reserved to the clients of some fancy restaurants.
-So, I decided to do both my pockets and my palate a favor: I went through the 2018 Michelin Guide (not Stars), scouring for that magic combo of good value and good quality restaurants.
-Ok fine, I did it for myself but happy to share with the community.
+So, I decided to do both my pockets and my palate a favor: I went through the latest Michelin Guide (not Stars) and other restaurant review websites scouring for that magic combo of good value and good quality restaurants.
+And here is my finalised "my stingy foodie's restaurant guide for different occassions.
+Happy to share with our LocalHood community 😁.

 1. Cafe Hunan/Chinese/SYP - HK$100-200